sameerabachoti/blog/_posts/2016-03-30-sinatra-outdoor-activity-tracker.md

 ![activity model screenshot](/img/activity.jpg)

+As is shown in my code, the models inherit from ActiveRecord::Base.
+This makes ActiveRecord's methods available for the models to use, ensuring that objects are easily created and stored in the database.

 I then set up tables according to the models I built—users, activities, locations, and user_locations were the tables.
 These tables had fields such as username and password for users, and time and distance for activities.
 It was important to run rake db:migrate in the process of creating these migrations.

 Here are a couple of migrations (created for the users and locations table):